Learn UX Design in a Christ-Centered Community

 Complete Your Degree at NU

 You’ve spent time completing general education requirements, perhaps at several colleges.
 Now NU is ready to work with you to complete your degree.
-Audio Production major-specific classes begin Fall 2021 and upper-division courses will roll out as appropriate based on enrollment, but your journey to NU isn’t delayed as you get started on your Christian Formation courses.
+Audio Production major-specific classes begin this Fall and upper-division courses will roll out as appropriate based on enrollment, but your journey to NU isn’t delayed as you get started on your Christian Formation courses.
 NU also offers enriching minors to add value to your already valuable degree!

 - Business Administration